Dom Shipperley

-Dominic Shipperley (born 4 January 1991) is a retired professional rugby union footballer who played for the Australian national team in both test rugby and rugby sevens.
+Dominic Shipperley (born 4 January 1991) is an Australian retired professional rugby union footballer who played for the Australian national team in both test rugby and rugby sevens.
 In Super Rugby, he played four seasons with the Queensland Reds from 2011 to 2014, and a further two seasons for the Melbourne Rebels.
 His regular playing position was wing.

 Early life

 Shipperley was born in Redcliffe, Queensland.
 He attended St Joseph's College, Nudgee and in 2008 received an OP1 which is the highest possible mark that can be achieved in the Queensland Certificate of Education.
 He played for the Australian Schoolboys rugby team in 2008, and with the Brothers club in Brisbane.

 Rugby career

 Shipperley was selected for the Australian Sevens squad during the 2009–10 IRB Sevens World Series, playing in the Wellington, Adelaide, and Hong Kong tournaments in the team which finished the series in third place.

 As a member of the Australia under 20 team that competed in the 2010 IRB Junior World Championship in Argentina, he scored a hat-trick of tries in the team's win against South Africa, with Australia finishing runner-up in the tournament.
 He was also selected for the Under 20s squad in 2011, but did not travel to the tournament due to his Super Rugby commitments with the Queensland Reds.

 Shipperley made his Super Rugby debut for the Reds during the 2011 Super Rugby season against the Hurricanes.
 His breakthrough year came in 2012, beginning in the first game of the Reds' season with his last-minute match winning try against the Waratahs.
 A 75-metre sprint beating six defenders to score ended a nine-year losing drought for the Reds in Sydney and earned Shipperley the Super Rugby Try of the Year accolade.
 He started in all 17 matches for the Reds in 2012, and won the Most Improved Player award for the Reds.

 Later in 2012 Shipperley received a starting Test debut for Australia against South Africa for the match in Perth after an injury forced out winger Drew Mitchell.
 He went on to gain two further caps in the 2012 Rugby Championship.